Business Brokers Generally Do Not Specialize

 Why Business Brokers Do Not Specialize

-Specialized Knowledge is Critically Important for Business Brokers
+Specialized Knowledge Critically Important for Business Brokers

 While business brokers do not generally limit themselves to selling businesses only from one particular industry, business brokers should possess specific knowledge for each industry in which they sell businesses.
-Such industry-specific knowledge includes the typical challenges faced by business owners within specific industries, how formal due diligence is typically conducted within specific industries, and the relative business valuation multiples that specific industries have in comparison with one another.
+The industry-specific knowledge includes typical challenges faced by business owners within specific industries, how formal due diligence is typically conducted within specific industries, and the relative business valuation multiples that specific industries have in comparison with one another.

 Specialized Knowledge of Restaurant Sales

-Specialized Knowledge of Hair or Nail Salon Sales
+Specialized Knowledge of Beauty Salon Sales

-- In the salon industry, the most critical factor as far as the valuation of a salon is the volume of sales from stylists who are not the owner and who will stay after the sale occurs.
+- In the salon industry, the most critical factor as far as the valuation of a beauty salon is the volume of sales from stylists who are not the owner and who will stay after the sale occurs.

 - The more likely the stylists are to stay and the stronger the location and physical assets of the salon, the higher the multiple the salon will receive.

 Laundromats are viewed as stable and easy to operate ‘cash-cows’ by various types of buyers including absentee-owned investors.
 When it comes time to sell laundromats, the main issue to confront is determining its actual sales and profits.
 This is because the cash nature of the business usually means that there are often unrecorded sales.
 The best way to verify the laundromat’s sales (and in many cases dry-cleaning stores) is often by reviewing its utility records.
 The laundromat’s monthly water or gas usage often will allow a knowledgeable buyer to closely approximate the usage of the machines and therefore the sales.
 A knowledgeable business with specialized knowledge about the laundromat industry will provide the buyer with the relevant utility bills during due diligence.